-- 1. SA taking the line in Straight track starts will issue cards. - 2.
-In Echelon Starts, if a Green Card is requested, please attempt to do this in cascade fashion from outside lane inward. - 3.
-If a Yellow/Black or Red/Black card is issued by the Starters, this is to be administered by the SA responsible for that lane. - 4.
-If an athlete receives a DQ and has left their lane, the Red/Black card will be shown to the relevant lane by the SA responsible for that lane. - 5.
-Any athlete who receives a DQ will be escorted from the track by the CSA. - 6.
-If a CW is issued it will be by the SC who will perform the role of the SR, requesting the I/C to display a solid Yellow card to the athlete being warned, record it on the start list beside the athlete's name with YC and then inform the CSA. - 7.
-The CSA will then record it on the CW form and notify photo-finish and Meeting Manager or NTD who will then communicate this award to all chiefs. - 8.
-If a second Conduct warning is issued by the SC performing the role of the SR, they will personally issue the 2nd Yellow card and then a solid Red card (supported by the CSA, if required.) and record it this time on the start list as YRC.
+- SA taking the line in Straight track starts will issue cards. - In Echelon Starts, if a Green Card is requested, this will be carried out by the I/C SA from outside lane inwards. - If a Yellow/Black or Red/Black card is issued by the Starters, this is to be administered by the SA responsible for that lane. - If an athlete receives a DQ and has left their lane, the Red/Black card will be shown to the relevant lane by the SA responsible for that lane. - Any athlete who receives a DQ will be escorted from the track by the CSA. - If a CW is issued it will be by the SC who will perform the role of the SR, requesting the I/C to display a solid Yellow card to the athlete being warned, record it on the start list beside the athlete's name with YC and then inform the CSA. - The CSA will then record it on the CW form and notify photo-finish and Meeting Manager or NTD who will then communicate this award to all chiefs. - If a second Conduct warning is issued by the SC performing the role of the SR, they will personally issue the 2nd Yellow card and then a solid Red card (supported by the CSA, if required.) and record it this time on the start list as YRC.